Data Breaches in Healthcare Security Systems: Topmost Ransomware Attacks in the Healthcare

 \subsection{Trickbot}

-Trickbot is a Russian cybercriminal group called Wizard Spider.
-Trickbot has several names such as UNC1878 or Team 9~\cite{celik2019behavioral}.
+Trickbot is created by Wizard Spider cybercriminal group.
+Trickbot has several names, such as UNC1878 or Team 9~\cite{celik2019behavioral}.
 These groups of hackers deliberately target the US hospitals, health, and public sectors.
 Trickbot created a tool called anchor-DNS which acts as a botnet.
-They provide backdoor access to infected computers and later use this backdoor as a gateway to infect other computers using the computer which is already infected with the malware.
+It provides backdoor access to infected computers and later uses this backdoor as a gateway to infect other computers using the computer already infected with the malware.
 TrickBot uses four main methods to inject malware into the systems: SpearPhishing, Secondary Payload, Network Vulnerabilities, and Malvertising.